-At first glance, it would appear that Lender A has the best rate.
+At first glance, it would appear that Lender A has the best student loan rates.
 If Lender A also happens to be where she banks, then that would sure make choosing easy, right?
 Not exactly.
 Notice that the APR’s range from as low as 2.16% for Lender A to as high as 10.40% for Lender C. The real question is, “what rate will she be approved for?”

 That turns out to be our biggest secret.
-There is no way to know who will give her the best rate without applying to all three.
+There is no way to know who will give her the best student loan rates without applying to all three.
 Lender A may approve her at 4.38%, Lender B may be 4.25% and Lender C may actually come in at 4.05%.
-While Lender C was not the obvious choice initially, it turns out they may actually offer the best rate.
+While Lender C was not the obvious choice initially, it turns out they may actually offer the best student loan rates.

 As we point out in “Does Applying for Multiple Student Loans Hurt My Credit?“, your credit, as well as your cosigner’s credit score, will not be affected more than it would be by having one credit report inquiry, provided you apply within a relatively short period of time (within 30 days to be safe).
 This is because it is obvious that you are rate shopping rather than attempting to open multiple lines of credit.
 The same is true when you shop for the best rate for a car or mortgage.

 5. The Repayment Plan You Choose Could Affect Your Rate

 Most private student loans will offer you three options when it comes to how you repay your student loans.
 You may either pay principal and interest immediately, pay interest only while you are in school, or defer payment of both principal and interest until after you graduate.

 First, the longer you take to repay, the higher your total cost of borrowing will be.
 Second, most lenders offer lower rates if you do not defer repayment.
 Finally, some lenders may offer a slightly better rate if you make a small payment in school.